Abergynolwyn: Local attractions

-Llyn Mwyngil (Tal-y-llyn Lake), just upstream from Abergynolwyn is an unspoilt lake created when a massive landslide blocked the valley long ago.
+Llyn Mwyngil (Tal-y-llyn Lake), just upstream from Abergynolwyn is an unspoilt lake, one of the finest examples of a glacial ribbon lake in Europe, with many of the glacial features still in evidence, including a distinctive moraine, resembling a basket of eggs.
 Hiking trails to the summit of Cadair Idris start from here.
 The Iron Age fort on Craig yr Aderyn shows that the area was strategically important in prehistoric times.
 In 1221, the mediaeval Welsh castle of Castell y Bere near Llanfihangel-y-pennant was built by Llewellyn the Great, occupied by the Welsh and later besieged by forces under Edward I of England in 1282.